jlad26/sneezing-trees-bb-extension/ReadMe.md

 A WordPress plugin that creates content modules.
 The modules can be used both with Beaver Builder drag and drop and with Advanced Custom Fields style editing.

-The plugin allows theme developers to create a set of modules that adhere to a consistent design while taking full advantage of the Beaver Builder and ACF interfaces for easy editing by users.
+The plugin allows theme developers and site administrators to use a set of modules that adhere to a consistent design while taking full advantage of the Beaver Builder and ACF interfaces for easy editing by users.

 **NB Work in Progress!**